-Dr. Thomas Hale’s research explores how we can manage transnational problems effectively and fairly.
-He seeks to explain how political institutions evolve--or not--to face the challenges raised by globalization and interdependence, with a particular emphasis on environmental and economic issues.
-He holds a PhD in Politics from Princeton University, a masters degree in Global Politics from the London School of Economics, and an AB in public policy from Princeton’s Woodrow Wilson School.
-A US national, Hale has studied and worked in Argentina, China, and Europe.
-His books include Between Interests and Law: The Politics of Transnational Commercial Disputes (Cambridge 2015), Transnational Climate Change Governance (Cambridge 2014), and Gridlock: Why Global Cooperation Is Failing when We Need It Most (Polity 2013).
+Thomas Hale’s research explores how we can manage transnational problems effectively and fairly.
+He seeks to explain how political institutions evolve – or not – to face the challenges raised by globalisation and interdependence, with a particular emphasis on environmental, economic and health issues.
+He holds a PhD in Politics from Princeton University, a master's degree in Global Politics from the London School of Economics, and an AB in public policy from Princeton’s Woodrow Wilson School.
+A US national, Professor Hale has studied and worked in Argentina, China and Europe.
+His books include Beyond Gridlock (Polity 2017), Between Interests and Law: The Politics of Transnational Commercial Disputes (Cambridge 2015), Transnational Climate Change Governance (Cambridge 2014), and Gridlock: Why Global Cooperation Is Failing when We Need It Most (Polity 2013).
+Professor Hale leads the Oxford COVID-19 Government Response Tracker and co-leads the Net Zero Tracker.

 Articles in peer-reviewed journals